-It’s easy to tell if someone's not good but it's difficult to tell the difference between someone who is good and someone who is great.
+It's difficult to tell the difference between someone who is good and someone who is great.
 Your interview should be focused on distinguishing the great from the good.

 The Sunday Test

-The first hire in a new role/department is incredibly important
+The first hire in a new role or department is incredibly important.

 Whenever you’re hiring the first person for a particular role or division, always hold out for the person who's mastered all the sub pieces.
 This person defines the trajectory for their department and will likely be responsible for building that team.
 They need to inspire other talented people to want to work with them.